loop23/svp/README.md

 SyncVideoPlayer
 =============

-Cloud-backed video player (chrome app) using the new chrome.syncFileSystem API.
+Cloud-backed video player (chrome app) originally used the new chrome.syncFileSystem API, but syncFileSystem was unreliable at getting notifications so was ditched in favor of webkitRequestFileSystem;
-(You need to use Chrome M27+ Canary for try this out)
+This version also has strict playlist adherence.

 Derived from syncfs-editor, a sample at https://github.com/GoogleChrome/chrome-app-samples/tree/master/syncfs-editor